fomoshlo3/mslearn-develop-oop-csharp/Instructions/Labs/l2p2-lp1-m3-exercise-implement-classes-csharp-apps.md

     Transactions.ApplyInterest(account1);
     Console.WriteLine($"Account 1 after applying interest: Balance = {account1.Balance}");

+    // code removed for brevity

     ```

 1. Run the app to ensure that your static class updates didn't introduce any bugs.

     By moving the transactional methods to a static class, you can organize your code more effectively and improve the readability and maintainability of your code.
 The BankAccount class should still work as expected, and you should see the same output in the terminal window.

-    Verify that you see the following output:
+    Your app should produce output that's similar to the following example:

     ```plaintext